valebes/ppl/README.md

 }
 ```

 Surely is more verbose, but allows to express a more variety of parallel computations in which each node can be stateful.
+Also, thanks to this approach, it is possible to build templates for stages that can be reused in different pipelines and/or projects.

 Parallelo also offers a powerful work-stealing threadpool.
 Using that instead, we can express the same parallel computation as following: